Sagensagen/UiTHack23/Crypto/Code_page/README.md

 > Crypto - 150pts

 I fired up my old machine, the whirling and clicking of the hard drive was comforting.
-I opened up the terminal and typed in the command to run the program.
-There I was greeted with a weird [text](./text), but im no Klingon.
+I opened up the terminal and typed in the passcode: 2 1 0 2 7 and was greeted with the homescreen.
+There I found with a weird [text](./file1), but im no Klingon.
 Can you help me translate it?

-Tips: You may find some decoders online
+Tips: There was another [file](file2) in the directory, maybe it can help you?